siddhartha-gadgil/Saturn/README.md

 ## Exploring and running

-The file `Exploring.lean` illustrates, for some simple examples, both obtaining structured proofs and proofs or disproofs of propositions.
+The file `Examples.lean` illustrates, for some basic examples, both obtaining structured proofs and proofs or disproofs of propositions.
 However as this runs in interpreted mode, the examples are very simple.

 One can run a compiled version in a command line.
-This solves the simple examples in the file `Exploring.lean` and also the N-Queens problem if one chooses.
+This solves the basic examples in the file `Examples.lean` and also the N-Queens problem (if one chooses) for specified `N`.
 To run this assuming `leanpkg` is installed, one can do the following (in linux) for example:

 ```bash
 $ leanpkg build bin